April 18, 2026

 Proper placement of holsters, magazines, etc. Setting up your gear is critical to your success, and while we use only dominant hand carry in this class, follow-up will offer alternatives.

 Drawing from the holster efficiently and safely.
 Your draw time and efficiency will greatly affect your first shot on target.
-We teach you this one-on-one and get you off to a great foundation on which to build.
+We teach you this one-on-one and get you started with a great foundation on which to build.
 This is a critical step that you must take for success and the safety of everyone around you.

-Firearm manipulation through the use of drills, including.
+Firearm manipulation through the use of drills,.
 Our drills are designed to teach multiple skills simultaneously in order to teach in an orderly and progressive fashion, so that you are practicing the last skill learned by incorporating it into the current skill, and so forth through each addition.
+This begins the building of critical muscle memory and facilitates the delegation of rote functions to the subconscious.
+This frees you to address those things which are not predictive, rather than basic motor functions.

 Defensive accuracy, what it is, why it is what it is, and how to best achieve and practice it at home and on the range.

 Trigger Discipline.
-When and how to place your finger on the trigger, and activating it so the gun fires without disturbing your sights.
+When and how to place your finger on the trigger, and activating it so the gun fires with minimal disturbance to your sights.

 You will feel comfortable with the essential techniques and items as you strive to become a responsible “License to Carry Firearms” permit holder.